-The silica infused brown sandstone found in the foothills of the Boise Front is relatively rare in southern Idaho.
-Formed by sediment from a large lake, (Lake Idaho) and fused with silica from the hot springs that are found outside of Boise, the resulting cement hard rock made it a perfect place for Boise rock climbers to gather during the 60s and 70s.
-Bouldering short, but difficult rock moves had become a legitimate form of rock climbing in the country during the 60s when the legendary John Gill introduced gymnastic training to rock climbing moves.
+The silica-infused brown sandstone found in the foothills of the Boise Front is relatively rare in Southern Idaho.
+Formed by sediment from a large lake (Lake Idaho) and fused with silica from the hot springs that are found outside of Boise, the resulting cement hard rock made it a perfect place for Boise rock climbers to gather during the 1960s and 1970s.
+Bouldering short but difficult rock moves had become a legitimate form of rock climbing in the country during the 1960s when the legendary John Gill introduced gymnastic training to rock climbing moves.

-Frank Florence, co-founder of Sawtooth Mountaineering describes it like this;
+Frank Florence, co-founder of Sawtooth Mountaineering describes it like this:

 The sandstone can now be found in some of the valley’s most expensive homes and at the entrance to upscale developments where it’s used as billboards to announce the name of the subdivision.
-Local climbers, a loose knit group at best, rallied for a while to save the old quarry, but lacking any kind of formal organization their voices weren’t loud enough to raise any local activism.
-Economics won out and rock climbing at the quarry has never been the same.
+Local climbers, a loose knit group at best, rallied for a while to save the old quarry, but lacking any kind of formal organization, their voices weren’t loud enough to raise any local activism.
+Economics won out and rock climbing at the Quarry has never been the same.